Select a message style: banner, modal, fullscreen, or Custom HTML.

 Configure the content of your message.
 If you selected Custom HTML as the message style, upload your HTML now.
 For other message styles, this section describes using our classic editor.

-A preview will display as you type.
+A preview updates as you type and make selections.
 Available fields and options vary per message style.
 The Custom Keys option is available for all message styles.

 Media: Enter an HTTPS URL that will be accessible by your mobile audience.
 If your Airship plan includes CDN support you can also upload media or select from previously uploaded media.
 Contact Support if you are interested in enabling CDN media hosting.